dingtianran/CatDog/README.md

 ![ios13+](https://img.shields.io/badge/iOS-13%2B-blue.svg)
 ![swift5+](https://img.shields.io/badge/swift-5%2B-orange.svg)

-A tiny demo of how to use iOS 13 built-in feature(`VNDetectAnimalRectanglesRequest` and `VNAnimalDetector`) to detect cats and dogs from the frame.
+A tiny demo of how to use iOS 13 built-in feature(`VNRecognizeAnimalsRequest` and `VNAnimalDetector`) to detect cats and dogs from the frame.
 Only cat and dog supported for the moment.

 Inspired by [AppleFaceDetection](https://github.com/Willjay90/AppleFaceDetection)